 Our members range in age from around 18 to around 80.
 We have a very high concentration of doers in our village, and people who take their work and fun seriously are always the best fit.
 We're very casual, with very little drama, but that's because everyone really does get their shit done and jump in to help a villagemate they see in need.
 We do not recruit members just to have enough bodies to staff a camp or enough money to fund it, and we do not accept groups without getting to know and accept every individual within that group.

 Dues vary from camp to camp based on how expensive it is for that camp to operate - so bars that give away free cocktails, gumbo cookeries that serve up free seafood, and bathhouses that transport thousands of gallons of water tend to be more expensive than some of the other camps for instance.
 Dues are computed by estimating the costs of purchasing all the equipment and consumables, transporting everything hundreds or thousands of miles, providing whatever power is needed, dealing with all the trash and grey water that we produce and that is left by visitors in our space, and then dividing this total by the expected population of each camp.
 As a result, dues get higher when our population decreases or fuel prices increase, and dues get lower when our population increases or fuel prices decrease.
-In 2018, dues range from $225 per person for the camps with lower expenses, up to $400 per person for the camps with higher expenses.
-Within those dues, about $175 goes to the village, to pay for shared infrastructure like our landmark buildings, last ditch trash and MOOP handling, food and drinks for the hardest working members of our early arrival build crew and late leaving cleanup crew, and, when we are lucky, special projects like flickering street lights.
+In 2019, dues range from $100 per person for the camps with lower expenses, up to $250 per person for the camps with higher expenses.
+In addition to those dues, $175 goes to the village, to pay for shared infrastructure like our landmark buildings, last ditch trash and MOOP handling, food and drinks for the hardest working members of our early arrival build crew and late leaving cleanup crew, and, when we are lucky, special projects like flickering street lights.
 Returning members with a track record of helping with the work have reduced village dues.
 Returning members with a reliable track record of staying through the final cleanup on Tuesday, pay no dues to the village.

 If your goal in joining a theme camp is to pay for amenities for yourself, you have come to the wrong place.
 Our camps do not provide food, water, shade, housing, power, or just about anything else to our members.
 Our village DOES feature perhaps the most beautiful shower facility in the city, and a number of legendary chefs who sometimes offer meal plans, but all of these amenities are paid for on top of your camp dues, and you generally work for them as well.
 All of the amenities for our members are coordinated by our members, as a communal effort.
 Make no mistake, as a village we are not about what we can get for our money.
 We are about what we can give with our money.
 The dues and donations you contribute to our camps DO yield a TREMENDOUS bang for your buck - but that bang is not expressed in services that make your life easier on playa - it is expressed in the eyes of other Burners, virgins and veterans alike, experiencing the wonder of coffee and beignets, in the shade of our romantic buildings, while brass bands perform from the balconies, and drunken revelers dance in the streets.